 '''

-# Finally plot the spectrum at position (7,30)

-plt.clf() # just to clear the plot
+plt.clf()

-plt.plot(wavelengths, adcube[0].data[:,24,13])
+plt.plot(wavelengths, intensity)

 plt.show()

 '''

 6.10 Plot Data

 The main plotting package in Python is matplotlib.
 We have used it in the previous section on data cubes to plot a spectrum.
 There is also relatively new project called imexam which provides astronomy-specific tools for the exploration and measurement of data.
 We have also used that package above to display images to DS9.